cscart/docs/user_guide/users/customers/change_profile_fields.rst

 Hide Fields or Make Them Required
 =================================

-The product field list has two columns that determine the areas where a field should appear: **Profile** and **Checkout**.
+The profile field list has two columns that determine the areas where a field should appear: **Profile** and **Checkout**.

 Each area has two checkboxes:

-* **Show**—the field appears in that area.
+* **Show**—if you tick this checkbox, the field will appear in the corresponding area.

   .. hint::

-      If you want to disable a certain field without deleting it entirely, just untick the **Show** checkboxes for both **Profile** and **Checkout**.
+      If you want to hide a certain field without deleting it entirely, just untick the **Show** checkboxes for both **Profile** and **Checkout**.

-* **Required**—the field must be filled in, or a user won't be able to proceed.

-  * For profile that means that the user won't be allowed to register a new account or save the edited one, if the required field is empty.
+* **Required**—if you tick this checkbox, the field will have to be filled in.
+Otherwise, depending on the area where the field is required, a user won't be able to register a new account, save changes in the edited account, or submit an order.

-  * For checkout that means that the user won't be able to submit an order if a required field is empty.

 Once you configure the visibility of the profile fields, click **Save** in the top right corner.
 Otherwise your changes will be lost when you leave the page.